C2DH/ranketwo-submissions/lessons/drafts/guide-collecting-posts-communalytic.md

 ### Twitter

-As for years, social media studies focused on Twitter, before it became X, the litterature on Twitter is immense.
-Those references are still valid if you wish to collect data on X, but also for many methodological insights they give.
+As for years, social media studies focused on Twitter, before it became X, the literature on Twitter is immense.
+Those references are still valid if you wish to collect data on X, but also for the many methodological insights they give.

 LSE Blog - [Using Twitter as a Data Source](https://blogs.lse.ac.uk/impactofsocialsciences/2019/06/18/using-twitter-as-a-data-source-an-overview-of-social-media-research-tools-2019/)